Loader gif

 • The state tax office may recalculate your form if they notice a problem.

-• State refunds can also be lower if you owe on unpaid taxes, student loans, child support, alimony, etc.
+• State refunds can also be lower if you owe unpaid taxes, student loans, child support, alimony, etc.

 • Do state and federal refunds come together?